UPDATED OCT 17, 2019

 When it comes to finding peace and wellness in the city, Torontonians are blessed with tons of yoga studios to choose from.
-Whether you’re looking to de-stress and unwind or strengthen and tone, Toronto’s welcoming and warm spaces will offer you more than just a place to break a sweat.
+We’ve rounded up our favourite spots in Toronto that will brighten your day and balance your mind, body, and spirit.

 Originally from Vancouver, YYOGA has two Toronto locations (in Harbourfront and Queen Street West), each offering yogis a variety of class options from peaceful practices to challenging flows.
 Grab your mat and get down with hot, power, Yin, Hatha, restorative, core fusion, and everything in between.
 You’ll not only enjoy practicing in YYOGA’s beautiful studios, but you’ll love the friendly staff that are always eager to answer your questions or go over any poses you’re unfamiliar with.